dataminer-site/dataminer-site.github.io/docs/archive/0.10/guides/odbc/general.md

 #### Connection String

 A [connection string](https://learn.microsoft.com/en-us/sql/odbc/reference/develop-app/connection-strings?view=sql-server-ver16) is a string which contains the information needed to connect to a data source.
-It is formatted as a semicolon separated list of key-value pairs, however DuckDB currently  only utilizes the DSN and ignores the rest of the parameters.
+It is formatted as a semicolon separated list of key-value pairs, however DataMiner currently  only utilizes the DSN and ignores the rest of the parameters.

 #### DSN